anovos/anovos-docs/docs/using-anovos/data-reports/html_report.md

 The **"Executive Summary"** gives an overall summary of the key statistics from the analyzed data.

-- **1 & 2** specifies about the dimensions of data & nature of use case whether target variable is involved or not.
+- **1 & 2** specifies about the dimensions of data & nature of use case, i.e., whether target variable is involved or not.
 ![](https://anovos.github.io/anovos-docs/assets/html-reports/executive-report-2.png)
 - **3 & 4** covers the overall view of the data in a nutshell across some of the key metrices : Outliers, Significant Attribute, Positive Skewness, Negative Skewness, High Variance, High Correlation, High Kurtosis, Low Kurtosis.
 ![](https://anovos.github.io/anovos-docs/assets/html-reports/executive-report-3.png)